BackTable / MSK / Article

 Bone Marrow Biopsy Procedure Guide

-Image-guided bone marrow biopsy is a foundational procedure for interventional radiologists.
-This article provides a comprehensive guide to navigating the image-guided bone marrow biopsy procedure, covering key considerations such as the choice between CT-guided and fluoroscopic-guided procedures, patient positioning, needle insertion techniques, and the debate over confirmatory imaging during the procedure.
+Image-guided bone marrow biopsy procedures are a foundational procedure for interventional radiologists.
+This article provides a comprehensive guide to navigating the image-guided bone marrow biopsy procedure, covering key considerations such as the choice between CT-guided and fluoroscopic-guided bone marrow biopsy procedures, patient positioning, needle insertion techniques, and the debate over confirmatory imaging during the procedure.

 This article features excerpts from the BackTable MSK Podcast.
 We’ve provided the highlight reel in this article, and you can listen to the full podcast below.